CKs-Technology-News/PrivacyTools/README.md

 - [MPV](https://mpv.io) – A free, open source, and cross-platform cmd based media player.
     - [mpv-android](https://f-droid.org/en/packages/is.xyz.mpv) – Plays almost any kind of multimedia files on Android.
     - [Smplayer](https://www.smplayer.info/en/mpv) – A GUI for MPV, you find an entire [list of GUI applications here](https://github.com/mpv-player/mpv/wiki/Applications-using-mpv).
+- [OpenTogetherTube](https://opentogethertube.com/) – The easy way to watch videos with your friends.
+- [Pennywise](https://github.com/kamranahmedse/pennywise) – Cross-platform application to open any website or media in a floating window.
+- [Rise Media Player](https://github.com/Rise-Software/Rise-Media-Player) – One media player for everything you own or stream.
 - [PotPlayer](https://potplayer.daum.net/) – Similar like MPC but with a better skin, audio and video player for Windows.
+- [WatchParty](https://www.watchparty.me/) – A website for watching videos together.
 - [VLC](https://www.videolan.org/) – Multimedia player for almost every platform.